SDN Children’s Services

 SDN Child and Family Services Pty Ltd

 SDN has a wholly-owned subsidiary company, SDN Child and Family Services Pty Ltd (CFS) which is registered as a Public Benevolent Institution (PBI) with the ACNC and has Deductible Gift Recipient (DGR) status.
-CFS is responsible for managing SDN’s work with children who are facing challenges, predominantly funded through NDIS arrangements, government program contracts and programs funded by donations.
+CFS is responsible for managing SDN’s work with children and young people who are facing challenges, predominantly funded through NDIS arrangements, government program contracts and programs funded by donations.

 CFS has a separate Board that reports to the Board of SDN.
 The CFS Board currently consists of three members of the Board of SDN Children’s Services and an executive director, SDN’s CEO Kay Turner.